Tommmi/TUtils.Messages/documentation/documentation-english.md

 programming and maintaining a central application server.
 How can that be?
 From a technical perspective you do need a server to use the Internet as a transport layer, because underlying communication technology is client-server-based.
 But this server needn't necessarily be specific to the application, but must simply provide a global bus to the application.
-An applying for such a scenario could be (for example) an company-internal ad-hoc ongoing team application, without the need of installing a server by a network administrator.
+An applying for such a scenario could be (for example) a company-internal ad-hoc ongoing team application, without the need of installing a server by a network administrator.
 Since the technology does not matter, the application can also work as a JavaScript program in a browser.
 Unlike a web application of a web service provider, the data needn't be hosted by a third party.